theGeekyLad/GtkExperiments/README.md

 ### Downsides
 You're required to be on an **Xorg** session for results as unfortunately _Wayland_ isn't supported at the moment.
 Probably down the road, yeah!

+### Credits

+Thanks to @rub077, for this project builds upon his shell script.